Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Apr.
 28 Capetown Independent Sunk - See "Final Fate" below

-Corneville is listed, together with the Norwegian Stirlingville, in Convoy SL 121, which left Freetown on Sept.
+Together with the Norwegian Stirlingville, she's listed in Convoy SL 121, which left Freetown on Sept.
 3-1942 and arrived Liverpool on the 21st.
-Her cargo is given as grain and mail, and she also had 6 passengers on board, voyage Fremantle-Belfast.
+Corneville stopped at Belfast Lough on Sept.
+20/21 before proceeding to Holyhead and Avonmouth.
+Her cargo is given as grain and mail, and she also had 6 passengers on board.
 Follow the link provided in the table above for more details on this convoy.

-Convoy NG 326, in which Corneville sailed in Dec.-1942, also had other Norwegian ships, namely Danio, Garonne, Minister Wedel, and Orwell.
+Convoy NG 326, in which Corneville sailed in Dec.-1942, also had other Norwegian ships, namely Danio, Garonne, Minister Wedel and Orwell.
+(Danio is also included in Convoy GZ 15).

 Final Fate - 1943:

 Corneville departed Trincomalee, Ceylon on Apr.
-6-1943 with a cargo of 2750 tons of pig iron, 4000 tons general and 800 tons tea from Calcutta, bound for Liverpool via Capetown for bunkers and further orders.
-She arrived Capetown on Apr.
-26 and while there, one of the lifeboats was repaired after having been damaged in bad weather during the voyage.
+6-1943 with a cargo of 2750 tons of pig iron, 4000 tons general and 800 tons tea from Calcutta - again, see Page 4.
+She was bound for Liverpool via Capetown for bunkers and further orders, arriving Capetown on Apr.
+26. While there, one of the lifeboats was repaired after having been damaged in bad weather during the voyage.
 She left again alone for Takoradi on Apr.
-28, and late in afternoon of May 8 she was about 20 miles from Takoradi, but since she would not be able to make it into port before dark, and as the rules dictated that she could not go within 6 miles of land after dark, she turned around and headed further out, then at midnight course was again set for Takoradi.
+28, and late in the afternoon of May 8 she was about 20 miles from Takoradi, but since she would not be able to make it into port before dark, and as the rules dictated that she could not go within 6 miles of land after dark, she turned around and headed further out, then at midnight course was again set for Takoradi.

 In the morning of May 10 the lifeboats were fetched and pulled up on the beach at Saltpand on orders from local British authorities, and that afternoon 3 trucks arrived from Takoradi to take the crew to Sekondi where they were accommodated at a camp for shipwrecked seamen.
 The following day the captain was taken to the British Naval Control Office in Takoradi to give a statement about what had happened to his ship.
 The 1st and 2nd mates and the 2nd engineer also gave statements the next day.